-You may be able to make minor changes to your property without needing to apply for formal planning permission under a general planning permission granted by Parliament known as ‘permitted development rights’.
+You may be able to make minor changes to your property or undertake certain works without needing to apply for formal planning permission under a general planning permission granted by Parliament known as ‘permitted development rights’.

 We have made an Article 4 Direction to remove permitted development rights for changes of use from B1(a) (offices) to C3 (dwelling houses) in Westminster’s Central Activities Zone.

 Over 300,000 square metres of office space have been redeveloped or converted to residential properties in Westminster’s Central Activities Zone since 2010.
 This has led to an under-supply of offices, pushing up rents and affecting business activity and competitiveness.

 In 2013 the government changed planning law to allow changes from office to residential use without the need for a planning application.
 This was subject to an exemption for the Central Activities Zone and was intended to lapse after 3 years.
 The government has decided to make this permitted development right permanent and to lift the exemption, meaning that to continue the current position the council will have to use its powers under article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015 to require full a planning application for this kind of development.

 This Article 4 Direction is necessary so that the council can use its planning powers to protect mixed uses in the Central Activities Zone, to prevent a continuous loss of office floorspace in the area and to help maintain the zone’s competitiveness, striking a balance between both office and residential uses.

 Further background is given in the cabinet member report (PDF, 550KB) authorising the making of the direction.